-SECTION 1 Things to know about getting your medical care covered as a member of our plan3-2 Section 1.1 What are "network providers" and "covered services"?
-3-2 Section 1.2 Basic rules for getting your medical care covered by the plan 3-2 SECTION 2 Using network and out-of-network providers to get your medical care 3-3 Section 2.1 How to get care from specialists and other network providers 3-3 Section 2.2 How to get care from out-of-network providers 3-4 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster3-5 Section 3.1 Getting care if you have a medical emergency 3-5 Section 3.2 Getting care when you have an urgent need for services 3-5 Section 3.3 Getting care during a disaster 3-6 SECTION 4 What if you are billed directly for the full cost of your covered services?3 Section 4.1 You can ask us to pay our share of the cost of covered services 3-6 Section 4.2 If services are not covered by our plan, you must pay the full cost 3-6 SECTION 5 How are your medical services covered when you are in a "clinical research study"?3-7 What is a "clinical research study"?
-Section 5.2 SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" Section 6.1 What is a religious non-medical health care institution?
-3-9 Section 6.2 What care from a religious non-medical health care institution is covered by our plan?
-3-9 SECTION 7 Rules for ownership of durable medical equipment3-1 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+SECTION 1 Things to know about getting your medical care covered as a member of our plan Section 1.1 What are "network providers" and "covered services"?
+3-2 Section 1.2 Basic rules for getting your medical care covered by the plan 3-2 SECTION 2 Using network and out-of-network providers to get your medical care Section 2.1 How to get care from specialists and other network providers 3-3 Section 2.2 How to get care from out-of-network providers 3-4 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster3-5 Getting care if you have a medical emergency Getting care when you have an urgent need for services Section 3.3 Getting care during a disaster 3-6 SECTION 4 What if you are billed directly for the full cost of your covered services?3-6 Section 4.1 You can ask us to pay our share of the cost of covered services 3-6 Section 4.2 If services are not covered by our plan, you must pay the full cost 3-6 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+What is a "clinical research study"?
+Section 5.2 - SECTION 6 Rules for getting care covered in a "religious non-medical health care institution" Section 6.1 What is a religious non-medical health care institution?
+3-9 Section 6.2 SECTION 7 Rules for ov vnership of durable medical equipment 3-10 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?